vzakharchenko/Forge-Secure-Notes-for-Jira/README.md

 - 🧨 Note self-destructs after reading or upon expiry
 - ⏳ Expiration is enforced automatically using a Forge `scheduledTrigger`
 - 👤 Only the designated Atlassian account can decrypt the Secure Note
+- 📧 **Email Notifications**: Automatic email notifications are sent:
+  - When a secure note is created and shared with you
+  - When a secure note expires and is automatically deleted
+  - When a secure note is manually deleted by the creator

 ### 🖥 UI Features